Zenika/cloud-policies/README.md

 # cloud-policies

 Policies to manage our cloud services

-This project used [cloud-custodian](https://github.com/cloud-custodian/cloud-custodian) policies.
+This project uses [cloud-custodian](https://github.com/cloud-custodian/cloud-custodian) policies.

 ## Launch it locally

-You can use the cloud-custodian image for local tests
+You can use the cloud-custodian docker image for local tests:

 ```
 docker container run --rm -it -v $(pwd)/output:/home/custodian/output \